South Downtown, Warsaw

-The area of South Downtown began developing in the 18th century from small suburban towns, including Bielino, Bożydar-Kałęczyn, and Nowogrodzka.
-Between 1768 and 1770 the Stanisław Axis was developed which is a series of roads and urban squares which connect the city with the Ujazdów Castle.
-In 1770, fortification lines, known as the Lubomirski Ramparts, were erected surrounding the city.
-In 1791, the area was incorporated into the city of Warsaw.

-Development continued in the 19th century, especially following the opening of the Vienna Station in 1845.
+The area of South Downtown began developing in the 18th century from small suburban towns of Bielino, Bożydar-Kałęczyn, and Nowogrodzka.
+The Stanislavian Axis, an urban layout of roads and urban squares connecting Warsaw with the Ujazdów Castle, was developed between 1768 and 1770, with Crossroads, Polytechnic, Saviour, Three Crosses, and Union of Lublin being created as part of it.
+They were later further developed in the third quoter of the 18th century.
+In 1776, two garden complexes, Na Książęcem Park and the Frascati Gardens, were developed in the northeastern side of the neighbourhood, later being redeveloped and reopened as the Marshal Edward Rydz-Śmigły Park in 1955.
+The area was incorporated into the city of Warsaw in 1974.
+The development of the neighbourhood continued in the 19th century, especially following the opening of the Vienna Station in 1845.
 It led to the construction of luxury tenements, with restaurants, stores and services in the area.
-In 1898, the Warsaw University of Technology was founded.
-In 1910, in the southwest part of the neighbourhood, the Mokotów Aerodrome was opened.
+In 1898, the Warsaw University of Technology was founded, and in 1910, the Mokotów Aerodrome was opened in the southwest part of the neighbourhood, operating until 1947.
+The Mokotów Field park complex was later developed in its place between the 1970s and the 1990s.

-In 1939, while the city was under German occupation during the Second World War, the section of South Downtown centred on Szucha Avenue was turned into the Police District, a restricted area housing the Security Police and the Gestapo.
-During the Warsaw Uprising, from 1 September 1944, the area became a battleground of German forces and Polish participants of the Home Army.
-Following the defeat of the uprising, the population was evicted, and a large portion of the city was razed, including South Downtown, which had already been heavily destroyed.
-The neighbourhood and many of its historical buildings were rebuilt after the war.

-Followed the end of the conflict, new housing estates were built, as well as the Marshal Edward Rydz-Śmigły Park.
-Between the 1970s and 1990s, development continued with the complex of skyscrapers, multistorey stores and apartment buildings named the West Wall.
-It included two skyscrapers, Chałubińskiego 8 and LIM Center, opened in 1975 and 1989.
-Throughout the 1970s and 1980s, the area of the former Mokotów Aerodrome was developed into a large urban park, the Mokotów Field.
-In 1995, the Politechnika station of the Warsaw Metro opened.
+In 1939, while the city was under German occupation during the Second World War, a section of South Downtown centred on Szucha Avenue was transformed into the Police District, a restricted area housing the Security Police and the Gestapo.
+During the Warsaw Uprising, from 1 September 1944, the area became a battleground of German forces and Polish partisans of the Home Army.
+Following the defeat of the uprising, the population was evicted, and a large portion of the city was razed, including South Downtown, which had already been heavily destroyed during the fighting.
+The neighbourhood and many of its historical buildings were rebuilt after the conflict.
+Followed the end of the war, new housing estates were developed in the neighbourhood, including the Marshal Residential District and Latawiec in the 1950s.
+The two tallest skyscrapers in South Downtown, Chałubińskiego 8 and LIM Center, were opened in 1975 and 1989, respectively.
+The neighbourhood also experienced development of numerous office and retail buildings, beginning in the 1970s, and continued through the first quoter of the 21st century.
+In 1995, the Politechnika station was opened, connecting the neighbourhood with the Warsaw Metro rapid system network.